-- 1. First Violation Suspension from participating in the extra-curricular program and all school activities (including all organizations and special events such as prom) for 10 (ten) school days and a minimum of two activities.
-The first day of the suspension will be the day of the conference with the student. - 2.
-Second Violation Students may select Option A or B.
+1. First Violation

+Suspension from participating in the extra-curricular program and all school activities (including all organizations and special events such as homecoming and prom) for 10 (ten) school days and a minimum of two activities.
+The first day of the suspension will be the day of the conference with the student.
+The student will need to successfully complete the school approved alcohol/drug/nicotine online prevention course.
+Proof of successful completion of course must be submitted to the school Activities Director prior to reinstatement in school activities.
+Failure to participate and successfully complete the online course may cause the participating student to be suspended from extra-curricular activities for the remainder of the school year.
+All costs associated with either program are to be borne by the student/parent or guardian.
+Students who self-report an infraction of the drug and alcohol policy shall have the suspension reduced by 50% for first violation.

+2. Second Violation (Students may select Option A or B)